tier4/AWML/projects/CenterPoint/docs/CenterPoint/v1/base.md

 - This release is based on `base/1.4` by adding AMP (automatic mixed precision) training, and we are able to update the following parameters because of more available memory
     - Batch size: 64
 		- Number of voxels in training: 64,000
+		- Note that it's common to see `inf` or `nan` during training in `grad_norm` for few iterations since it might get unstable
 - It's commonly known that the performance in amp training can be slightly different compared to the fully `fp32` training
 - The total training time in this release is about `62` hours for `50` epochs
 - The training time improvement is about `14%` (62 hours vs 72 hours) compared to `base/1.4`